karpathy/llama2.c/README.md

 * [x] get windows build working
 * [ ] look over the existing cuda kernels and make them look like the C code if it doesn't hurt perf too bad.
 * [ ] consider if there is a straightforward way to transfer weights 'just in time' to the GPU so we could run a models that can be mmap-ed, but not fit into GPU memory.
-* [ ] write a basic description of the conversion process, maybe a blog post
+* [ ] write a basic description of the conversion process, maybe a blog post.

 ## llama2.c